helpful-information/learning.cheap/docs/README.md

   - [Healthcare Triage International Health Care Systems](https://www.youtube.com/playlist?list=PLkfBg8ML-gIngk82SUbTp6Og_KkYfJ6oF) Covers the healthcare systems in the United Kingdom, the United States, Australia, France, Switzerland, Germany, Singapore, and Taiwan.

 ### Math
-  - [Statistics](https://www.youtube.com/playlist?list=PL8dPuuaLjXtNM_Y-bUAhblSAdWRnmBUcr) Covers the intro to statistics, describing and collecting data, working with distributions, creating models with existing data, and making predictions and statstics in the real world, hosted by Adriene Hill.
+  - [Statistics](https://www.youtube.com/playlist?list=PL8dPuuaLjXtNM_Y-bUAhblSAdWRnmBUcr) Covers the intro to statistics, describing and collecting data, working with distributions, creating models with existing data, and making predictions and statistics in the real world, hosted by Adriene Hill.
   - [Smarter Ever Day What is the Fourier Series](https://www.youtube.com/watch?v=ds0cmAV-Yek)

 ### Sociology